risingwavelabs/risingwave-docs-legacy/docs/sql/sql-identifiers.md

 ## Case sensitivity

-Identifiers are case-insensitive (e.g., `wave`, `WAVE`, and `wAve` are all the same).
+Identifiers are case-insensitive.
+It means `wave`, `WAVE`, and `wAve` are the same identifier in RisingWave.
 This can cause issues when column names come from data sources that do support case-sensitive names, such as Avro-formatted sources or CSV headers.

 To avoid conflicts, double-quote all field names (e.g., `"field_name"`) when working with case-sensitive sources.

+RisingWave processes unquoted identifers as in lower cases.
+If you create a table named `WAVE`, it will display as `wave` when you choose to list all tables.
+You can reference it by `wave`, `WAVE`, or a combination of upper- and lower cases in SQL statements.